ciameksw/connect_4/README.md

 **Controls:**

-- Use left button click.
+- Click menu button to start playing or go to options.

 ---